old-yan/CP-template/STR/SuffixArray.md

 bca 's rank = 7
 ca 's rank = 9
 a 's rank = 0
-3 is the index of "ab"
-7 is the index of "ab"
-0 is the index of "ab"
 abaaabca is smaller than abca
-ab is the longest common prefix of abaaabca and abca

 ```